 Red cedar has excellent stability qualities.
 It displays very low shrinkage values and outperforms all other coniferous timbers in resistance to warping and twisting.
 It is resistant to moisture and therefore suffers virtually no change to its original dimensions, making it a great choice for dimensional stability.

 Western red cedar is a great timber to work with.
-It is a straight-grained wood that contains no resins and is easy to work with both hand and machine tools.
+It is a straight-grained wood that contains no resins, is strong, and lightweight.
+And, it is easy to work with both hand and machine tools.
 The timber dents and scratches easily due to its soft nature, so care should be taken to avoid handling errors.

 Red cedar flame safety and flame spread ratings compare well against other similar softwoods.
 This makes it a popular choice for interior finishing and general building applications.
 And its good fire prevention score is a very favorable quality for sauna construction.